Chloeem/Chloeem/README.md

-# Hey i'm Chloe :smile:
+Hey i'm Chloe :smile:
 Nice to meet you!

-- I'm currently a scholarship student at Makers Academy
+:student: I'm currently a scholarship student at Makers Academy
-- I'd love to connect with fellow developers
+:globe_with_meridians: I'd love to connect with fellow developers
-- You can reach me at chloeemstokes@gmail.com
+:rocket: Reach me at chloeemstokes@gmail.com